at73/web-project/README.md

-# Recommendation service #
+## Recommendation service ##

-This web-service can advise you film, based on your intersets.
+This web-service can advise you film, based on your interests.